Have You Been Accused of or Arrested for a Drug-Related Crime?

 Federal Drug Charges

 Our judicial system is divided into state and federal courts.
 Whether persons accused of a drug-related crimes are prosecuted in the federal or state criminal system depends on the laws violated and the policies and procedures of each court system.
 While millions of felony prosecutions are filed each year, only about 3% are filed in the federal system.
 A crime may violate both a state and a federal law, and drug charges are no exception.
 Theoretically, the offender could be prosecuted in both systems for the same criminal activity, but this rarely occurs.
-Most federal and state prosecutors assign criminal cases based on availability of resources, which law most closely fits the criminal conduct, available punishment, and policy considerations.
+Most federal and state prosecutors assign criminal cases based on the availability of resources, which law most closely fits the criminal conduct, available punishment, and policy considerations.
 If accused of a drug charge, it is vital you contact an attorney who understands both systems through years of experience.

 Searches and Seizures